IBM/cp4ba-rapid-deployment/cp4ba-21-0-2/Readme.md

 This doc provides you step-by-step instructions to set up the needed infrastructure for the Demo or your deployment, this is:
 - Install IBM Cloud Pak for Business Automation version 21.0.2 (enterprise deployment)
-- Get the required infrastructure on IBM Cloud (OpenShift cluster, VM for LDAP and optionally VM for RPA)
+- Get the required infrastructure on IBM Cloud (OpenShift cluster, VSI for LDAP and optionally VSI for RPA)
 - Installing all the prerequisite software of CP4BA (LDAP and DB2)
 - Optional: Install all other components needed by the Client Onboarding Demo (Machine Learning Service needed by ADS, optionally RPA to execute some tasks by robots, Process Mining)